tosin2013/redhat-edge-ai-industrial-demo-infra/components/applications/redhat-edge-ai-industrial-demo/overlays/rhde-dev-env/README.md

-# Tekton pipelines and Application Deployment code
+# WIP - Tekton pipelines and Application Deployment code

 **Using Kustomize**